DIY: TV cabinet / wall element made of MDF, by Floor

 The making of..

-View all our sheet materials
+View all our recording material

 How to